 The United Kingdom (UK), full name the United Kingdom of Great Britain and Northern Ireland, is composed of England, Wales, Scotland, and Northern Ireland.
-Although the authority of the monarch is largely symbolic, the UK is still a constitutional monarchy; it is primarily a parliamentary democracy with full legislative authority on all issues in all areas vested in the UK Parliament.
+The UK is a constitutional monarchy (although today the authority of the monarch is largely symbolic) and a parliamentary democracy; full legislative authority on all legal issues in all areas are vested in the UK Parliament.

-In 1998, the UK Parliament began the process of devolution by transferring limited legislative powers to a Scottish Parliament, National Assembly for Wales, and a Northern Ireland Assembly.
-Accomplished via a set of official Acts for each country, the power each has to legislate depends on the powers specifically devolved to them.
+In 1998, the UK Parliament began the process of devolution by transferring limited legislative powers to the Scottish Parliament, the National Assembly for Wales, and the Northern Ireland Assembly.
+Accomplished via a set of official Acts for each country, the ability of each legislative body to pass laws depends on the powers specifically devolved to them.
 Basic guidance on devolved topics for Wales can be found here.
 The devolved powers of Northern Ireland can be found here.
 Current devolved competencies for Scotland can be found here.
-After the referendum for Scottish independence in September 2014, the status of devolution in Scotland is evolving, and the Scotland Bill 2015 that would provide further devolution is pending in Parliament.
-Although England currently has no individual governance, it is a topic of interest in the wake of these constitutional changes.
-These changes mean that information about these legal systems prior to 1998 is out-of-date, and because these institutions are still evolving, this Guide could be out-of-date by tomorrow.
-The official UK Government website will have the most current information and should always be checked.
+After the referendum for Scottish independence in September 2014, the status of devolution in Scotland is evolving, and the Scotland Act 2016 is still pending full implementation.
+Although England currently has no individual governance, it is a topic of interest (PDF download) in the wake of these constitutional changes.
+While we strive to keep this information up to date, because these institutions are still evolving, please check the official UK Government website for the most current information on these matters.

-In addition to these domestic changes, the UK is also affected by its membership in the European Union (EU) and as a signatory to the European Convention on Human Rights (officially the Convention for the Protection of Human Rights and Fundamental Freedoms).
+In addition to these domestic changes, the UK is also affected by its current (at least as of this writing) membership in the European Union (EU) and its pending "Brexit" from the EU.
+The UK is also a signatory to the European Convention on Human Rights (officially the Convention for the Protection of Human Rights and Fundamental Freedoms).
 Any discussion of UK law must necessarily include reference to these bodies and their court systems: the Court of Justice of the European Union (also known as the European Court of Justice) and the European Court of Human Rights (ECHR, a body of the Convention).

-There is no written constitution, and instead the constitution is considered to be made up of statutes, treaties, and cases.
+The UK has no written constitution, but instead its constitution is considered to be made up of statutes, treaties, and cases.
 The concept of judicial review is also in a state of flux.
 For a full overview of current constitutional issues in the UK, see Erin F. Delany, Judiciary Rising: Constitutional Change in the United Kingdom, 108 Nw.
-L. Rev. 543 (2014).
+U. L. Rev. 543 (2014).

-Daniel Greenberg, (8th ed.
-2012): A valuable source for definitions specific to British legal research.
-This is the British equivalent of Black's Law Dictionary.
-KD 313.S77 2012 (reference)
+Daniel Greenberg, Stroud’s Judicial Dictionary of Words and Phrases (8th ed.
+2012): This is a valuable source for definitions specific to British legal research.
+It is the British equivalent of Black's Law Dictionary.
+KD 313.S77 2012 (Reference)